 Our Department of is known nationally and internationally for its work in genetic and environmental contributors to pediatric disease.
-Other groundbreaking research includes treatment for asthma and cystic fibrosis; anemia and transfusion of pre-term infants; prevention, intervention and treatment of diabetes in children; breastfeeding promotion and support; epilepsy; genetic aspects of neuromuscular disorders; fetal programming of cardiovascular disease; inflammatory bowel disease; feeding disorders; and disruptive behaviors.
+Other groundbreaking research includes treatment for asthma and cystic fibrosis; anemia and transfusion of pre-term infants; prevention/intervention/treatment of diabetes in children; breastfeeding promotion and support; epilepsy; neuromuscular disorders; fetal programming of cardiovascular disease; inflammatory bowel disease; feeding disorders; and disruptive behaviors.

 Clinical and translational research is particularly strong at Iowa.
 The University of Iowa's Institute for Clinical and Translational Science (ICTS) through its NIH-supported CTSA Child Health Leadership group interfaces with other ICTS groups and services to support child health research and researchers in multiple ways.
 Examples of these include:

 Through the support of patient-oriented investigation, child health functions as a link fostering multidisciplinary activities and approaches that enhance and expand the scope of translational research at Iowa.

 The UI Department of Pediatrics is consistently highly ranked among all medical college departments in NIH research funding for pediatric diseases.